digitallawyer/openlegaldictionary/_definitions/ruina.md

 ---
 title: Ruina
 permalink: "/definitions/ruina.html"
-body: Lat In tbe dvil law.
+body: Lat in tbe dvil law.
 Ruin, the falling of a house.
 Dig.
 47, 0
 published_at: '2018-07-07'
 layout: post
 ---